- Political parties are vehicles of federal sharing of political power and are negotiators of social divisions in the arena of democratic politics.

 Power concentrated in the hands of few.

-Leaders on top have unfair advantage to favour people close to them or family members.
+Leaders on top have an unfair advantage to favour people close to them or family members.

 There is not much difference in ideology among parties.